lj502jr/cpptextbook/README.md

 ## About The Book

 "The C++ Programming Language" is written by the creator of C++, Bjarne Stroustrup.
 This book is widely regarded as the definitive reference for C++ programmers of all skill levels.
-The fourth edition of the book, which this repository is based upon, includes detailed information about the latest C++11 and C++14 standards.
+The fourth edition of the book, which this repository is based upon, includes detailed information about the latest C++11.

 ## Structure of the Repository